 - Add social share tools like AddThis Social Share to make it easier for others to share your posts.

-Twitter is the key network used by educators and the primary location where most educators source links to posts to read.
+Twitter is one of the key network used by educators and where many educators source links to posts to read.

 If you aren’t using Twitter or don’t follow many educators on Twitter — now is the time to build up your Twitter network!
 You learn more about using Twitter here.

 The key to reading and responding to other peoples’ blog posts is finding effective strategies that make reading and commenting time efficient.

 There is a lot more personal preference in where we source our links from and how we choose to read the content.

 Some people prefer to read posts directly from Twitter, Facebook and/or Google+ — dipping into the stream when they have time and knowing the more popular posts will be shared the most (so easily found).
 While others subscribe to RSS using RSS readers like Feedly or Flipboard.

 We’re going to show you how to subscribe using RSS; and how to use both Feedly and Flipboard because these approaches make reading and commenting time efficient.